-- i.
-The Trust pays full regard to 'Keeping Children Safe in Education Sept 18'.
+- 9.1.1 The school pays full regard to 'Keeping Children Safe in Education Sept 18'.
 Safer Recruitment practice includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
 It also includes undertaking interviews and appropriate checks including criminal record checks (DBS checks), barred list checks and prohibition checks.
-Evidence of these checks must be recorded on either the school or central Single Central Record. - ii.
-All recruitment materials will include reference to the trust's commitment to safeguarding and promoting the wellbeing of pupils. - iii.
-The board will ensure that within the central team and in each school, there are staff who have undertaken appropriate training in Safer Recruitment.
-One of these will be involved in all staff / volunteer recruitment processes and sit on the recruitment panel.
-A member of each Governing Body and the board should have received Safer Recruitment training.
+Evidence of these checks must be recorded on our Single Central Record. - 9.1.2 All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of pupils. - 9.1.3 1: Devina Shryane 2: Naz Ajmal 3: Jane Nizamis 4: Helen Groom have undertaken appropriate training in Safer Recruitment.
+One of the above will be involved in all staff / volunteer recruitment processes and sit on the recruitment panel.
+A member of the Governing Body should have received Safer Recruitment training.